 Following are some tips on how to help your child enjoy Halloween celebrations:

 - Reinforce that this is a time of make-believe, imagination, and play.
-For some, learning what is real and what is pretend is a little bit hard – especially when there’s a language barrier.
-Be intentional about letting your child know that the stories shared in school, the make-up and costumes, and especially the gory-looking and sounding things are all pretend and intended for laughing and fun.
+For some, learning what is real and what is pretend is a little bit hard – especially when there is a language barrier.
+Be intentional about letting your child know that the stories shared in school, the make-up and costumes, and especially the gory-looking and sounding things are all pretend things and intended for laughing and for fun.

 - Consider storybook characters rather than ghosts and witches.
-Helping your child dress up as Cinderella or the Steadfast Tin Soldier rather than a scary monster might be advantageous.
-It will also help reinforce the fact that the entire day is filled with make-believe activities.
+Helping your child dress up as Cinderella or the Steadfast Tin Soldier rather than a scary monster might be advantageous to them and you.
+It will also help to reinforce the fact that the entire day is filled with multiple make-believe activities.

 - Decorate for FALL rather than for Halloween.
-Avoid spider webs and skeletons and instead carve pumpkins, gather autumn leaves, and decorate with beautifully colored candles.
+Avoid spider webs and skeletons and instead carve pumpkins with different patterns, gather autumn leaves, and decorate with beautifully colored candles.
 Let Halloween just be one day of the month, with the rest of your focus being on the colorful changing season.

 - Invite your child to talk about everything.
 He’ll hear scary stories at school and see a bowl full of grapes described as eyeballs.
-That’s bound to happen.
+That is bound to happen.
 Be extra vigilant to encourage discussion at this time of year so you can dispel scary myths and still encourage imagination.